laas/metapod/README.md

 It uses a combination of a specific representation of robot models and C++ templates, such that each algorithm remains model-independant, yet is optimized for a particular robot at compile-time.
+It makes use of R. Featherstone's Spatial Algebra to describe forces, motions and inertias (cf. Rigid Body Dynamics Algorithms, Roy Featherstone).

 As of today, the following algorithms have been implemented:
  - RNEA (Recursive Newton Euler Algorithm) for inverse dynamics